 As provided for under Title IX, and other state and federal law, students/families have the right to file a formal complaint of sexual harassment or gender-based discrimination at school.
-The Uniform Complaint Procedure Form is used to initiate the official process established for addressing such complaints.
+This Incident Report Form is used to initiate the official process established for addressing such complaints.

 - Letter from Superintendent Evans and Berkeley High School Principal Pasarow

 September 2015 English | Español